 LASEK (Laser Epithelial Keratomileusis) is a slight variation of LASIK, which preserves more corneal tissue than a typical LASIK procedure.
 LASEK may be a better alternative for patients who have thin corneas.

 Surgically implanted lenses known as phakic intraocular lenses (IOLs) are new options for people seeking correction of farsightedness and nearsightedness.

 Implantable Collamer Lens (ICL)

 The implantable Collamer Lens — commonly called "implantable contact lens" — is a paper-thin synthetic lens which is micro-surgically placed between the cornea and the iris (colored portion of the eye).
 The implanted lens works with the eye's existing lens to correct refraction.
 The surgical micro-incision self seals so no stitches are needed, which means faster healing time and less complications.

-In February 2006, Davis Duehr Dean was the first in the US to perform the procedure since FDA approval.
-As recognized leaders in eye surgery, Davis Duehr Dean - Refractive Surgery Center was the National Headquarters for the ICL Study which led to FDA approval, and one of our surgeons, Dr. John Vukich, was the National Medical Monitor for the study.
+In February 2006, Davis Duehr Dean Eye Care was the first in the US to perform the procedure since FDA approval.
+As recognized leaders in eye surgery, Davis Duehr Dean Eye Care - Refractive Surgery Center was the National Headquarters for the ICL Study which led to FDA approval, and one of our surgeons, Dr. John Vukich, was the National Medical Monitor for the study.
 We are also training the nation's eye surgeons in this exciting new technique.

 Clear Lens Extraction (CLE)

 Another option available is Clear Lens Extraction (CLE).
 It involves removing the eye's clear lens and inserting an artificial lens.
 This procedure is generally only recommended for patients who are extremely nearsighted (greater than 12 diopters of correction needed.)